animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > [!WARNING]
 > It's not just therapists that depend on benzos to deal with root problems whose root causes stem from social problems.
 Many of us drug ourselves, and depend on alcohol to connect with other people.
 The original prescription of benzos for me was for social anxiety, and [my personality is so much better for some reason with alcohol](https://github.com/user-attachments/assets/c950f290-b3d5-42fd-834d-2a0c4e149d00).
 I almost only ever drugged myself just to be able to connect with people.
 >
-> But I don't think fundamentally, alcohol or drugs are necessary for creating states of mind and society where we all can sincerely, without fear, connect.
+> But I don't think fundamentally, alcohol or drugs are necessary for creating states of mind and society where we all can sincerely, without fear, be able to connect.

 #### The artificial and synthetic